How To Block Twitter (X) Ads in 2026

-Explore the world of ad blockers, privacy browsers, and Twitter settings to transform your Twitter feed into a sanctuary free from intrusive ads.
+Explore the world of ad blockers, privacy browsers, and X settings to transform your X feed into a sanctuary free from intrusive ads.

 We receive compensation from the products and services mentioned in this story, but the opinions are the author's own.
 Compensation may impact where offers appear.
 We have not included all available products or offers.
 Learn more about how we make money and our editorial policies.

-You can block X (formerly Twitter) ads by tweaking your Twitter privacy settings, using a privacy browser, or employing the best ad blockers.
-While X relies on advertising to stay afloat, your personal data doesn't need to pay the price.
+You can block X (formerly Twitter) ads by tweaking your X privacy settings, using a privacy-focused browser, or employing the best X ad blockers (we recommend Total Adblock).
+While X relies on advertising to stay afloat, your personal data and privacy don't need to pay the price.

-In this article, we'll recommend tools to effectively block those pesky ads and guide you through how to change privacy settings for an ad-free Twitter experience.
+In this article, we'll recommend the best tools to block X ads and guide you through step-by-step privacy settings for a more ad-free X experience.

 In this article